vgmtrans/vgmtrans/docs/value-collection-matcher-design.md

 coexist, and avoids the legacy matcher's destructive "consume sequence after match" behavior.

+## Akao Format Module Shape

+Akao should stay split by the format concepts rather than by export target:

+- `AkaoScanner` finds sequence and sample headers, reserves assets, and emits only match facts needed by the resolver.
+- `AkaoResolver` owns collection assembly.
+It chooses instruments by sequence id, chooses sample collections by preferred sample-set id plus articulation coverage, and reports missing coverage as collection issues.
+- `AkaoVersion` contains source-name and header heuristics.
+- `AkaoBytecode` contains opcode sizes, branch targets, and track analysis.
+- `AkaoSequenceDecoder` converts bytecode into the shared sequence VM commands.
+- `AkaoSynth` parses articulation tables and PSX ADPCM sample data.
+- `AkaoInstrumentSet` turns sequence-side instrument/drum tables plus resolved articulations into value-model instruments and regions.

+This keeps parity quirks local to the format concept that owns them.
+For example, version 3 drum tables inherit ADSR override bytes from the start of the drum table, so that rule belongs in `AkaoInstrumentSet`, not in SF2/DLS exporters.
+Akao absolute tuning preserves legacy pitch-bend quantization in `AkaoSequenceDecoder`; the shared MIDI renderer keeps its normal rounding behavior for other formats.

+## Synth Loop Ownership

+Akao exposed a value-model gap: some loop points belong to articulations/regions, not globally to a decoded sample.
+The synth model therefore allows `Region::loop` to override `Sample::loop`.
+Exporters compute an effective loop as `region.loop.value_or(sample.loop)`.

+For Akao specifically:

+- PSX ADPCM loop status is still stored on `Sample::loop`.
+- Articulation loop points are copied to `Region::loop` only when legacy PSX sample-loop priority would use region data.
+- Non-playing loop offsets may remain on `Sample::loop` with `enabled=false`, matching legacy SF2 sample headers while keeping `sampleModes` off.

+This avoids Akao-specific branches in the exporters and gives future formats a clear place to represent region-local loop metadata.

 ## PSF1 Extraction

 The value extractor must support PSF1 in addition to 2SF/NCSF.
 PSF1 executable